dylan-lang/opendylan/documentation/duim-reference/source/frames.rst

      the whole application when they are mapped, and the user can interact with other frames in the application normally.
 Modal frames, on the other hand, behave like a :class:`<dialog-frame>`,
-     restricting the user’s interaction with other frames in the application until the modal frame has been dismissed.
+     restricting the user's interaction with other frames in the application until the modal frame has been dismissed.

      The ``default-button:`` init-keyword is used to specify which button is